Artwork by Jay Lloren!

 20 Years After His Death

-Not only having have one of the biggest death mysteries in the entire music scene, Biggie is a musical legend that influenced hiphop music and pop culture, vastly.
+Not only has one of the biggest death mysteries in the entire music scene.
+But Biggie is also a musical legend that influenced hiphop music and pop culture, vastly.

 His legacy lives on through his music as Faith Evans (Biggie’s wife) releases her collaborative album with The Notorious B.I.G., “The King & I”.
 She recently released the single “NYC” featuring Notorious B.I.G. and Jadakiss spitting verses about their gritty upcoming hailing from the same hometown.
 The album is set to come out by May 19th!